 ...and Doomsday Prophets

 It is not only secular businessmen who warn of a soon end to America.
 The idea is also common among Christians, many of whom believe it is predicted in the Bible.
-Christians also have reported independent visions, alleged from God, of America's end.
+Christians also have reported independent visions, allegedly from God, of America's end.
 You may have read such visions like those of A.A.
 Allen and Dimitru Duduman.
 They portray America being taken down by her enemies because God's blessing and protection have left her.

 If those ideas are mistaken, there is still the Biblical pattern of God's judgment on wicked nations.
 This pattern is worrisome in the face of America's other trend of decline: morality.
 The depravity and increasing wickedness of American society mirrors that of nations in the Bible who were judged by God.
 For example, God eventually raised up enemies who came and conquered Ancient Israel and Judah for their sinfulness.
 This is also what the Bible prophesies for the mysterious end time nation “Daughter/Babylon the Great” of Jeremiah 50-51 and Revelation 17-18.